 Global Voices presents premiere and encore broadcasts of internationally themed documentaries made by independent filmmakers from around the world.
 From Indonesia to El Salvador and India to Ethiopia, Global Voices tells compelling stories from a global perspective with an intimate, upfront view.
-Global Voices can be seen on the WORLD channel, Sundays at 10 PM (Check local listings).
+Global Voices can be seen on the WORLD Channel, Sundays at 10 PM ET and 7 PM PT (Check local listings).

 If you think it's hard making it as an all-girl band, try being the first to do it with a military dictatorship breathing down your neck.

 Filmmaker Deann Borshay Liem goes on a quest to search for her “double” — a girl named Cha Jung Hee — in an attempt to resolve a case of mistaken identity when a South Korean orphanage switched their identities.

 In May 2009, Rodrigo Rosenberg, a wealthy Guatemalan lawyer, went cycling, knowing he would be killed.
 He left behind a video accusing the president of his murder.
 When uploaded to YouTube, it almost brought the government down.

 by George Amponsah, Jacqui Timberlake, and Mike Tait